Timelike conjugate points in Lorentzian length spaces: Geodesics in Lorentzian pre-length spaces

 By uniform convergence, there exists some $k_0=k_0(\eps,P)$ such that, for all $k\ge k_0$ we have

 Altogether,

 Consequently, $L_\tau(\gamma) = \lim_{k\to\infty} L_{\tau_k}(\gamma) = \lim_{k\to \infty} L_{g_k}(\gamma) =L_g(\gamma)$. \end{proof}

 \begin{Remark}[Comparing notions of geodesics] It follows from Proposition~\ref{Proposition: Lg vs Ltau} that (in strongly causal spaces) geodesics in the sense of Definition~\ref{def:geodesics} will coincide with geodesics in the sense of solutions of the geodesic equation as long as the regularity of the metric is sufficient to allow for a satisfactory solution theory of these ODEs and, additionally, as long as such solutions are indeed local maximizers of the $g$-length-functional.
 This certainly is the case for $g\in C^{1,1}$ (cf.\ \cite{minguzzi2015convex} or~\cite{kunzinger2014regularisation}).
-However, the Hartmann--Wintner-type spacetime $M \coloneqq \R \times (-1,1) \times \R^n$ with metric $g \coloneqq -dt^2 + dx^2 + (1 - |x|^{\lambda})g_n$, where $\lambda \in (1, 2)$ and $g_n$ is the Euclidean metric on $\R^n$, is an example of a $C^{1,\lambda-1}$-Lorentzian metric where solutions of the geodesic equations fail to even locally maximize the $g$-length, cf.\ \cite[Ex.\ 2.4]{samann2018geodesics}. \end{Remark}
+However, the Hartmann--Wintner-type spacetime $M \coloneqq \R \times (-1,1) \times \R^n$ with metric $g \coloneqq -dt^2 + dx^2 + (1 - |x|^{\lambda})g_n$, where $\lambda \in (1, 2)$ and $g_n$ is the Euclidean metric on $\R^n$, is an example of a $C^{1,\lambda-1}$-Lorentzian metric where solutions of the geodesic equations fail to even locally maximize the $g$-length, cf.\ \cite[Ex.\ 2.4]{samann2018geodesics}.
+In any case, whenever we compare synthetic notions to classical notions in spacetimes we will assume strong causality in order to have a compatible notion of local maximizers. \end{Remark}

 \begin{Lemma}[Local maximization and causal character] \ Let $(X,d,\ll,\leq,\tau)$ be a Lorentzian pre-length space.
 If $X$ is regular, then causal geodesics in $X$ have a causal character, i.e.\ they are either timelike or null. \end{Lemma} \begin{proof} Given a causal geodesic $\gamma \colon [a, b] \to X$, choose a subdivision $a=t_0<\dots<t_N=b$ such that each $\gamma|_{[t_i,t_{i+1}]}$ is maximal, and therefore has a causal character due to regularity of $X$.
 Since, for each $i$, there is a neighborhood of $t_i$ in which $\gamma$ is maximal, and therefore has a causal character, any two consecutive segments of $\gamma$ have the same causal character. \end{proof}